When a student clicks on a link to launch a Numbas activity for the first time, they are taken straight into the exam.

 The student can click the Continue button to resume an incomplete attempt where they left off.

 Once a student clicks the End exam button, the attempt is marked as “completed”, and the student can not change their answers.
+If the server is configured to do it, the student is emailed a receipt containing information about their attempt, and a code that can be used by the instructor to validate it.

 For completed attempts, the student can click Review this attempt to reopen the attempt in review mode, the same as was shown when they ended the exam.
 They will see the results summary screen, and can click on individual questions to see their answers and any feedback.